Oct. 14, 2019

 Child care.
 Equal Pay.
 Paid Family and Medical Leave.
 Gender-Based Workplace Harassment.
 One or more of these issues touch virtually everyone in America and they deserve substantial attention from candidates during the 2020 presidential campaign.

-Over the spring and summer, we have watched more candidates embrace these issues and connect them to economic opportunity, gender and racial justice, rural communities, workers' rights, seniors' and caregivers' security, and families' health and well-being.
+As campaign 2020 has progressed, more candidates have embraced these issues and connected them to economic opportunity, gender and racial justice, rural communities, workers' rights, seniors' and caregivers' security, and families' health and well-being.
+A few candidates have issued novel, bold policy proposals that go beyond currently proposed federal legislation.

 To help the media, advocates, and the public assess where the candidates stand, the Better Life Lab at New America is tracking candidates’ 2020 positions using three metrics: (1) their campaign website; (2) major speeches or op-eds; (3) history of bill sponsorship, co-sponsorship or executive action.
 Details on the sources we used are described in note 1, below.